Arturo Benedetti Michelangeli (1920-1995)

 [Bradley Bamberger, Steinway website]

-In 1980 he visited Japan again (third time) but played only one of his five scheduled concerts.
+In 1980 he visited Japan again (for the fourth time) but actually played only one of his five scheduled concerts.
 He cancelled those four other concerts because he was not pleased with the condition of his own piano and claimed that none he tried in Japan was satisfactory.

 (John Gillespie)

-Japanese Wikipedia has this (unsourced): His first visit to Japan in 1965 shocked (presumably in a pleasant way) the Japanese music world.
-He has visited Japan several times since, but only this first visit performed as scheduled.
-His subsequent cancellations have been met with turmoil.
+Japanese Wikipedia has this (unsourced): Michelangeli's first visit to Japan in 1965 shocked [presumably in a pleasant way] the Japanese music world.
+He has visited Japan several times since, but only this first visit went according to plan.
+His subsequent cancellations were met with turmoil.
 During his second visit in 1973, he changed concert dates and venues due to poor conditions, and some performances were canceled.
 He returned the following year in 1974 to make up for the previous year's performances.

 During his 1980 visit, he was dissatisfied with the condition of both pianos he brought with him to Japan, and was forced to use Yamaha pianos.
-He only performed one performance at NHK Hall, and all other performances were canceled.
+He only performed one performance at NHK Hall, and all other performances were cancelled.
 Even during the performance, he wore a coat due to the lack of heating, and Beethoven's Sonata No.28 in A major Op.
-101 , originally scheduled for the second half of the programme, was not performed (Michelangeli never performed this piece publicly in his lifetime).
+101, - a tantalising prospect - originally scheduled for the second half of the programme, was not performed (Michelangeli never performed this piece publicly in his lifetime).
 As a result, Matsuoka Kikaku, the Japanese organisers of the tour, became angry and confiscated the two Steinways Michelangeli had brought with him, which worsened relations with Japan and resulted in a suspension of visits to Japan for some time.

 In his biography of Sergiu Celibidache, Klaus Umbach (1995) wrote: 'The Japanese hosts, for their part, were unwilling to discuss with the sensitive European his offer to bring a new Steinway from Ticino at his own expense: either he played, or his precious grand piano would be seized, citing breach of contract.